Acupuncture is a two thousand year old personalised medicine that's fit for the twenty‑first century.

 Over 2,000 years ago, the ancient Chinese physicians made one of the most profound discoveries of medical knowledge that is known today as the meridian system.

 However, over the past century since Chinese medicine was introduced to the western world, its concepts such as "Qi flowing in meridians" have become lost in translation.
-There are many people today who regard acupuncture as an energy-based, un-scientific medicine — an idea which could not be further from the truth.
+There are some people today who regard acupuncture as an energy-based, un-scientific medicine — an idea which could not be further from the truth.

 The meridian system is actually a neurological map of how the body's organs, muscles and tissues are connected to each other by the nervous and circulatory systems.
 Expert acupuncturists trained to use the meridian system can appear to be working magic when the truly amazing thing is the body's self-healing ability at work.